12 Best Rides at Universal Studios Florida (Prioritize These)

 In other words, Universal needs flat rides with shorter wait times for the kids and the crowds.
 It’s the relatively low-investment rides that give guests something to do if they don’t want to wait in the longer lines.

-13. Fast & Furious: Supercharged
+12. Fast & Furious: Supercharged

 What is the most intense ride at Universal Florida?

+If you’re not including the Islands of Adventure attractions, the most intense ride at Universal Studios Florida is probably the Revenge of the Mummy.
 The Mummy is an indoor roller coaster dark ride themed after the early 2000s Indiana Jones-esque adventure “The Mummy” starring Brendan Fraser.
 It has the usual dips and turns with some recently upgraded theming that puts it over the top.
+Of course, we’re relying a lot on the show to provide the thrills.
+The Mummy coaster only goes about 40 mph.
+It just feels faster because you’re indoors.

 Islands of Adventure Entrance Sign